Hyundai rolls out the second iteration of its only hybrid model. For 2016, a plug-in variant is also offered.

 That translates into a notable boost in fuel economy from 36 mpg in the city and 40 mpg on the highway (38 combined) for the 2015 edition to 40 mpg in the city and 44 mpg on the highway for the 2016 model (42 combined).
 Take off 1 mpg for the 2016 Sonata Hybrid Limited as its 63 extra pounds of bulk weighs in.

 The 2016 hybrid is based on the seventh-generation Sonata, released in 2015.
 As is sometimes customary, Hyundai waited a full model year to bring out the new hybrid model.
-This approach gave Hyundai the opportunity to refine its new hybrid as well draw extra attention to the model.
-And for the first time the standard hybrid is now joined by a plug-in hybrid electric vehicle (PHEV), a trend most manufacturers are embracing.
+This approach gave Hyundai the opportunity to refine its new hybrid as well as draw extra attention to the model.
+And for the first time, the standard hybrid is now joined by a plug-in hybrid electric vehicle (PHEV), a trend most manufacturers are embracing.

 Refreshed and Slippery Exterior

 As before, there are some important styling differences between the gasoline and hybrid models, especially as found in the front and rear fascias.
-Those changes are mostly functional, what enables the hybrid to tie the pure electric Tesla Model S in coefficient of drag with both vehicles coming in at 0.24.
+Those changes are mostly functional, which enables the hybrid to tie the pure electric Tesla Model S in the coefficient of drag with both vehicles coming in at 0.24.